- 1. Verify Your Website With Google Search Console

 Having an SSL installed on your website is a known ranking factor.
 Google rewards secure websites by increasing their visibility in the search results.

-6. Check your canonical URLs
+6. Check Your Canonical URLs

 A website domain can start with www or no www.
 For example, https://www.reliablesoft.net or https://reliablesoft.net.